bondstreet/for-ny/posts/2016-07-19-sara-elise-and-ora-wise.md

   Harvest & Revel founder and chef partner share 3 of their favorite businesses in NYC.
 tweetText: >-
-  .@HarvestandRevel  founder and chef partner share 3 of their favorite businesses in NYC
+  .@HarvestandRevel founder and chef partner share 3 of their favorite businesses in NYC with @onbondstreet
 ---
 ![Veggies](https://s3.amazonaws.com/bst-fornyc/Sara%20Elise%20and%20Ora%20Wise%20Veggies.jpg)
 ## Veggies